mpolinowski/react-under-the-hood/README.md

 npm install --save-dev node-sass
 ```

-Then add the loaders to our Webpack config:
+Then add the [SASS loaders](https://webpack.js.org/loaders/sass-loader/) to our Webpack config:

 ```js
 {